matrix-org/synapse/docs/usage/configuration/config_documentation.md

 * `localdb_enabled`: Set to false to disable authentication against the local password database.
 This is ignored if `enabled` is false, and is only useful if you have other `password_providers`.
 Defaults to true.
-* `pepper`: Set the value here to a secret random string for extra security. # Uncomment and change to a secret random string for extra security.
+* `pepper`: Set the value here to a secret random string for extra security.
    DO NOT CHANGE THIS AFTER INITIAL SETUP!
 * `policy`: Define and enforce a password policy, such as minimum lengths for passwords, etc.
    Each parameter is optional.
 This is an implementation of MSC2000.
 Parameters are as follows: